LethuM2197/aglet-Movies/README.md

 ### Aglet Movies – Movie Browser Application
-Overview

-Aglet Movies is a full-stack movie browsing application that integrates with the The Movie Database API to display movie data.
+A full-stack movie browsing application integrating with the The Movie Database API (TMDB)

-The application allows users to:

-Browse movies in a paginated interface

-View movie posters, titles, and release dates

-Add movies to a favourites list

-Log in with a default user account

-View saved favourite movies

-Access a contact page with developer details

-This project was developed as part of the Aglet Interactive Backend / Full Stack Developer Assessment.

 ### Technologies Used
 Backend